johnpeart/johnpeart.github.io/_posts/2016-04-17-eurovision-first-listens.md

     I maintain this is a weak choice compared with others the UK could've picked; but it's not awful, and it'll probably get the 1D-tween vote.
 ---

 The Eurovision Song Contest's 2016 album, featuring all the acts entering the contest this year, was released yesterday.
-I've deliberately avoided listening to this year's line up until today[^1].
+With the exception of the UK entry, I've deliberately avoided listening to this year's line up until today.

-[^1]: I have heard the UK's entry, because I watched the BBC selection, but I've not heard the rest.

 In 140 characters or fewer, here are my first impressions of each of the 43 entries.

-## The entries

-{% include blog/eurovision.html %}